 In fact, BOTOX is to be offered as a migraine treatment to people in the North-east.
 The NHS approved the use of Botox injections to treat chronic migraines in 2012 based on guidance published by the National Institute for Health and Clinical Excellence.

-And NHS Grampian is to offer the option of having the injections – more commonly used as cosmetic procedure to battle wrinkles – for patients who suffer with “chronic” migraines
+And NHS Grampian is to offer the option of having the injections – more commonly used as a cosmetic procedure to battle wrinkles – for patients who suffer from “chronic” migraines

 We have successfully treated and provided tremendous relief from jaw soreness, headaches, and prevented severe tooth wear and loss associated with bruxism for many patients with a combination of Botox® and splint therapy.